 - van room vent with DC-powered fan

-- and Bruce Parks gets a special mention for his custom screens and electric vent intake system
+- Bruce Parks created custom screens and electric vent intake system